 People who suffer from allergies are often told to avoid triggers, but that is nearly impossible when the seasons are changing and our immune systems are impaired by the food industry and environmental toxins.
 Thankfully, some powerful essential oils serve as a natural and safe way to treat the symptoms of allergies and boost our immune systems.
 These essential oils for allergies have the ability to chemically support the body and help it to overcome hypersensitivity.

-How Do Essential Oils Fight Allergies?
+How Do Essential Oils for Allergies help?

 An allergic reaction begins in the immune system.
 An allergen is a substance that tricks the immune system — making it think that the allergen is an invader.
 The immune system then overreacts to the allergen, which is really a harmless substance, and produces Immunoglobulin E antibodies.
 These antibodies travel to cells that release histamine and other chemicals, causing the allergic reaction.